Wiros9/book/docs/specs/noi/working.rst

 ============================= ================== ========= ======= ========== ==========
 <BLANKLINE>

+To manually edit your :term:`work sessions <work session>`, click on a date in the `Description` column to open :class:`MySessionsByDate`.

-In the "description" column you see a list of the tickets on which you worked that day.
+In the :guilabel:`Worked tickets` column you see a list of the tickets on which you worked that day.
 This is a convenient way to continue some work you started some days ago.

 ..
     Find the users who worked on more than one site: